Skip to main content

 Updated over 2 weeks ago

 When opening a template, you may see a “missing” error message.
 This usually means the project is looking for something that isn’t currently available on your system.
-There are three common causes:

 1. Missing plugins